At Portfields Primary School, we believe that Art can and should be enjoyed by all.

-- Children use sketch books that travel up the school with them to practise techniques and use as a resource bank, stimulus and reminder.
+- Children use sketch books to practise techniques and use as a resource bank, stimulus and reminder.

 - A range of techniques in different media are taught every year including sketching, printing, painting, modelling and sculpting and also in work using mixed media.